Ashley Bush wrote -

 Did you know that the unemployment and poverty rate hovers around 80% in Liberia?
 Good news is the LIBERIAN WOMEN'S SEWING PROJECT is working to change that.

 In Liberia, women are excluded from the most productive sectors of the economy, BUT in reality--from what I saw, their compassion to improve the community can help pull the country out of poverty.

 INSERT FROM MY JOURNAL: April 27th, 2011: "The women are all so inspiring, courageous, & beautiful.
 They came dressed in their Sunday Best, and looked absolutely ready to work hard & make their community a better place.
 I've never seen such motivated, dynamic women who've been through SO much I'll never understand.

 "Tanneh, one of the first woman to receive a job, was raped during the civil war along with several of her female family members.
 Tanneh's grandfather was killed right in front of her eyes.
 I can't even imagine.
 She has this BEAUTIFUL strength, and when she talks, she moves the whole room.
 Now that she has a job, she says she sees the LIGHT.
 She keeps thanking me for coming to Liberia.
 Little does she know: she is my inspiration."

-By donating, you are placing 100% of the programs graduates in full time jobs as sewing machine operators in Africa's FIRST FAIR TRADE CERTIFIED GARMENT FACTORY, Liberty & Justice.
-Your donation goes to directly to putting the women through the training, something they NEED in order to be qualified to work at Liberty & Justice, a factory run and owned by all Liberians. (the women also own part of the factory!!)
+By donating, you are placing 100% of the programs graduates in full time jobs as sewing machine operators in Africa's first fair trade garment factory, Liberty & Justice.
+Your donation goes to directly to putting the women through the training, something they NEED in order to be qualified to work at Liberty & Justice, a factory run and owned by all Liberians. (the women own a percentage of the factory!!)

 to learn more: www.madeinliberia.org